mfcrespo/AirBnB_clone_v2/README.md

 # 0x02.
 [AirBnB](https://www.airbnb.com) clone - MySQL

+## Background Context
+Welcome to the [AirBnB clone project Second Part](https://intranet.hbtn.io/concepts/74)!
+(The Holberton B&B) Before starting, please read the AirBnB concept page and watch [this video](https://youtu.be/fb2zxES7ROU) from [Bobby Yang](https://twitter.com/bobstermyang), talking about how HBNB project abstracts the storage part: FileStorage and DBStorage.

+It is time to develop our AirBnb clone.
+The goal of the project is to deploy on your server a simple copy of the website.
+This project must be composed at the end of its development by:

+* A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
+* A website (the front-end) that shows the final product to everybody: static and dynamic
+* A database or files that store data (data = objects)
+* An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 ---